 We also stratified the entire wet basin stream network by channel slope into four strata.
-Within each channel slope strata (hereafter referred to as slope strata), we randomly selected ten reaches to collect a single floodplain soil core, resulting in 40 randomly located sample sites.
+Within each channel slope strata (hereafter referred to as slope strata), we randomly selected 10 reaches to collect a single floodplain soil core, resulting in 40 randomly located sample sites.

-To supplement randomly sampled sites and accommodate for the infeasibility of accessing two of the randomly sampled sites along the stream network, we also subjectively selected sample sites in places that we felt enhanced the degree to which our sampling captured the variability present among streams in the basin.
+To supplement randomly sampled sites and accommodate the infeasibility of accessing two of the randomly sampled sites along the stream network, we also subjectively selected sample sites in places that we felt enhanced the degree to which our sampling captured the variability present among streams in the basin.
 This resulted in a total of 46 sites stratified by slope, 38 of which were randomly sampled, in addition to 30 sites stratified by floodplain type.

-2.3 Reach-Scale Field Measurements
+2.3 Reach-scale field measurements

-At each sampled reach (100 m or 10 channel-widths, whichever was shorter), we measured channel geometry and other characteristics, although our measurements were not consistent across all basins because field protocol evolved during the course of the study.
+At each sampled reach (100 m or 10 channel widths, whichever was shorter), we measured channel geometry and other characteristics, although our measurements were not consistent across all basins because field protocol evolved during the course of the study.
 In both basins, we measured confinement, valley bottom width, and channel bed slope.
 We additionally measured bankfull width and depth in the wet basin.
-We did not measure channel characteristics for sites stratified by floodplain type in the wet basin, since they did not correspond to a single reach of channel, as did sites stratified by slope in much more confined valleys.
+We did not measure channel characteristics for sites stratified by floodplain type in the wet basin, since they did not correspond to a single reach of channel as sites stratified by slope did in much more confined valleys.

 In the wet basin, we also categorized channels by planform and dominant bedform (Montgomery and Buffington, 1997).
-We defined planforms as either: straight, where the channel was generally confined and significant lateral migration was not evident, meandering, where lateral migration was evident but only a single channel existed, anastomosing, where vegetated islands separated multiple channels, and anabranching, where a single dominant channel existed with relict channels separated by vegetated islands.
+We defined planforms as follows: straight, in which the channel was generally confined and significant lateral migration was not evident; meandering, in which lateral migration was evident but only a single channel existed; anastomosing, in which vegetated islands separated multiple channels; and anabranching, in which a single dominant channel existed with relict channels separated by vegetated islands.
 We further classified channels as being either multithread (anastomosing or anabranching) or single thread (straight or meandering).
-Because logging records are inconsistent and likely inaccurate in the wet basin (based on the frequent observation of past logging activity where none was recorded in Forest Service records), we noted whether signs of logging, such as cut stumps, cable, decommissioned roads or railroads, or other logging-associated tools were found near the reach.
+Because logging records are inconsistent and likely inaccurate in the wet basin (based on the frequent observation of past logging activity that was not recorded in Forest Service records), we noted whether signs of logging, such as cut stumps, cable, decommissioned roads or railroads, or other logging-associated tools, were found near the reach.